ArieLevs/Raspberry-WiFi-Repeater/README.md

 #bridge_ports wlan1 wlan0
 ```

-All set! clients not should be able to connect to the Wi-Fi network chosen at `[AP_SSID]` and get an IP address from extended router.
+All set! clients should now be able to connect to the Wi-Fi network chosen at `[AP_SSID]` and get an IP address from extended router.

 Add Routing - Repeater - only for routed network (options 1/2)
 -----------